marcrdavis/ArduinoTITO-PlayerTracking/README.md

   Robotdyn Uno WiFi R3 - however the code is not stable yet and may never be due to the overhead of the WifiAT library.
   There are also a lot of configuration steps with this hardware which make it unfriendly for the un-initiated.

+  Build 20230328 Updates

+  - Updates to the TITO and TITO Deluxe Sketches only
+  - Fixes a bug in the ChangeToCredits option in the WebUI - sorry!

   Build 20230325 Updates

   - Updates to the TITO and TITO Deluxe Sketches only